2016-08-30 BNRT float video

 Chapter meetings are held the second Thursday of the month at 6:30 P.M. in the downstairs meeting room at the Central Bank building in Camdenton.
 Visitors are welcome.

-Individuals interested in learning more about this program, or participating in future offerings can contact Jodi Moulder at the Camdenton MDC office Ph: 573-346-2210 Ext 233, or Tricia Barrett at the Morgan County MU Extension office Ph: 573-369-2394.
+Individuals interested in learning more about this program, or participating in future offerings can contact Jodi Moulder at the Camdenton MDC office Ph: 573-346-2210 Ext 233, or Tricia Barrett at the Miller County MU Extension office Ph: 573-369-2394.